New Strand Shopping Centre: Operation

-Redevelopment
+On 12 February 1993, the New Strand Shopping Centre came to attention when two-year-old James Bulger was abducted from the shopping centre and murdered by two 10-year-old minors, Jon Venables and Robert Thompson.
+The Strand Creche was conceived in the wake of the abduction, funded mostly from donations and parents paying £1.60 per hour, per child.
+Running at a cost of £53,000 per year by 1999 and supported by four staff, the creche faced closure in May 1999 until an anonymous donation of £10,000 was received which, coupled with other fund raising initiatives, was expected to keep the creche running for the following year.

-The Strand saw its first major redevelopment and expansion in 1997-1998, conceived in response to the shortage of larger sized units in Bootle.
+In 1997–1998, the centre underwent major redevelopment and expansion, conceived in response to the shortage of larger sized units in Bootle.
 The redevelopment project consisted of a 100000 sqft expansion to the existing shopping centre mall, providing new floor space to a host of new retailers, whilst also providing a direct link into a new bus station and transport interchange for Merseyrail, all being completed in November 1998.
 Additional parking facilities were provided in the form of a new multi storey carpark which complements the existing multi story carpark adjacent.

+2000s onwards

 Ellandi acquisition

 The centre was purchased by London-based Ellandi in 2014, who announced plans to update the signage, improve accessibility and bring in new retailers.
 Under their ownership, the return of anchor tenant TJ Hughes was announced, as well as a vacancy rate decrease to less than 10%, with a footfall increase of 14% each year.